-For 2018, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation levels were between 75-80%.
+For 2019, the chief financial officer's participation level was 80% and the other executive officers' participation levels were between 75-80%.
 These participation level percentages are based on each executive's level of responsibility for the Company's financial performance.